-However, the travel cap on this bottle is difficult to put on.
+However, the travel cap on this bottle is challenging to put on.
 It does not stay in place, which becomes an inconvenience when traveling.

 Comotomo bottles are relatively easy to use.
 However, they are a bit difficult to open with one hand.
-They also do not have a non-skid base so they can topple over easily if you are not using both hands.
+They also do not have a non-skid base, so they can topple over quickly if you are not using both hands.

 Since the Comotomo bottles have a wide-neck and not angled like the Mimijumi bottles, they are easy to clean.
 You do not even need to use a bottle brush since your hand can easily fit into them.

-Milk flow in both Comotomo and Mimijumi bottles is controlled by the baby.
+The baby controls milk flow in both Comotomo and Mimijumi bottles.
 Both have different milk flow nipples, which you can get based on your baby’s needs.

 However, for the Mimijumi bottle, some parents have found the nipple to be too long and hard for a newborn baby to use.

-In addition, even with the slow flow nipple, some parents have argued that the milk let down is too fast especially for a newborn.
+Also, even with the slow flow nipple, some parents have argued that the milk let down is too fast, especially for a newborn.

 The Comotomo bottle is lightly textured to enable the baby to hold it without slipping.
-So it is very easy to grip.
-Similarly, the Mimijumi bottle is firm and makes it easy for the baby to grip.
+So it is elementary to grip.
+Similarly, the Mimijumi bottle is firm and makes it easy for the baby to grab.